Cycling with older kids who have a disability or special needs

 The Mission Piggyback Trailer Trike is available at Mission Cycles from £380.

 There are a number of exciting tandem options where you can steer your child whilst they sit either in front or behind you.
 These are far more common in the Netherlands, where they are a popular form of family cycling, and it's possible to rent various tandem options from the regular bike rental locations throughout The Netherlands.

 If you think this type of cycle may suit your family, options include the Buddy Bike, where your arms go round the outside of your child.
-Your child is nice and close into your body, providing comfort and reassurance.
+Your child is nice and close to your body, providing comfort and reassurance.
 It's a great experience for both child and adult.